mrphrazer/obfuscation_detection/README.md

 ## Description:

-_Obfuscation Detection_ is a Binary Ninja plugin to detect obfuscated code and interesting code constructs (e.g, state machines) in binaries.
+_Obfuscation Detection_ is a Binary Ninja plugin to detect obfuscated code and interesting code constructs (e.g., state machines) in binaries.
 Given a binary, the plugin eases analysis by identifying code locations which might be worth a closer look during reverse engineering.

 Based on various heuristics, the plugin pinpoints functions that contain complex or uncommon code constructs.
 Such code constructs may implement